Thermostats and barostats (system regulators)

 Langevin barostat

 It couples the system to a virtual piston, which moves according to how far instantaneous pressure is from the target value \(P_{target}\).
 The piston is also coupled to a viscous background with a user-defined kinetic friction and a stochastic heat ‘bath’ with random frictional forces.
 The piston mass and the kinetic friction are both determined from a barostat relaxation time parameter, while the random frictional forces are scaled according to the barostat kinetic friction and target system temperature \(T_{target}\).
-The Langevin barostat is often used along with the Langevin thermostat (as in DL_POLY) to generate constant pressure and temperature (e.g. NPT) ensembles.
+The Langevin barostat is often used along with the Langevin thermostat (as in DL_POLY) to generate constant pressure and temperature (e.g. NPT) ensembles, or it can Be coupled with the DPD thermostat as in DL_MESO.
 It can frequently obtain the target pressure more quickly than other barostats and reduce correlation times for sampling of system properties.

 Note